 |11th Edmonton International (2016)|

-The 2016 edition took place from June 18-26 with previous Canadian champion Bator Sambuev playing, Richard Wang (Alberta's youngest champion), other Canadians (such as Ian T Findlay or Dale R Haessel - the latter has played all ten installments), international players Sethuraman P Sethuraman, along with FIDE master-elect Belsar Valencia (Philippines) and Banerjee Bitan (India - not yet a FIDE master-elect because he did not apply for such a title).
+The 2016 edition took place from June 18-26.
+Bator Sambuev (former Canadian champion) and Richard Wang (Alberta's youngest champion) were playing, along with Canadians Dale R Haessel (who had played all ten installments) and Ian T Findlay, international player Sethuraman P Sethuraman, FIDE master-elect Belsar Valencia (Philippines), and Banerjee Bitan (India - not yet a FIDE master-elect because he did not apply for such a title).

 Ganguly vs Shirov, 2016 1-0